chengzu-li/diabete_strategy_optimization/README.md

     -- Netlogo_ConstraintBO.ipynb           # Bayesian optimization with variable-wise constraint and interactive constraint.
   -- my_sample_data.csv                     # Example file for specifying the input format.
 ```

+Before running the code, make sure you have installed the NetLogo in your machine and follow the instructions in each program file to specify the paths.